Chikulamayembe dynasty: The Tumbuka before the Balowoka

-The arrival of Mlowoka
+Arrival of the Balowoka

-In the 18th century, increasing demand for ivory in Europe led to the expansion of the ivory trade in East and Central Africa, financed by merchants based in Kilwa Kisiwani and Zanzibar.
-By the mid-18th century, traders dressed as Arabs although coming from the Unyamwezi region of what is now Tanzania were involved in trading for ivory as far inland as the Luangwa valley.
-One such group, consisting of traders and possibly elephant hunters under a leader named Mlowoka, meaning "one who crossed (the lake)", arrived looking for ivory among people for whom ivory had little value.
-Mlowoka was traditionally supposed to have landed at Chilumba on the lakeshore and moved inland to an area west of the Nyika Plateau.
-It is not certain whether these traders intended to settle, but their control of the trade goods exchanged for ivory gave them economic power.
-They formed marriage alliances with local Henga chiefs and, to secure a monopoly over local ivory trading, Mlowoka established his leading followers at strategic points on the routes from the elephant-rich areas among the Henga and Phoka to the shore of Lake Malawi.
-Today the Mlowoka have blended with the Tumbuka such that they are indistinguishable as a separate tribe, however clan names from the original Mlowoka have survived such as 'Gondwe'.
-Among those to cross with Mlowoka on the same 'plank' were, Katumbi, Kabunduli, Mwahenga, Kyungu, Chipofya and Mwamlowe.
+In the 18th century, rising European demand for ivory drove an expansion of the trade in East and Central Africa, financed by merchants based at Kilwa Kisiwani and Zanzibar.
+By the mid-18th century, traders dressed in the style of Arab merchants, though drawn from the Unyamwezi region of what is now Tanzania, were trading for ivory as far inland as the Luangwa valley.
+One such group of traders, and possibly elephant hunters, arrived in the area looking for ivory among people who had until then placed little value on it; oral tradition names their leader, or the most important among them, as Mlowoka, "one who crossed [the lake]".
+Mlowoka is traditionally said to have landed at Chilumba on the lakeshore before moving inland to an area west of the Nyika Plateau.

+Yizenge Chondoka and Frackson Bota, drawing on clan-history research by H. Leroy Vail as well as their own fieldwork in the area, give a more detailed account: the traders crossed Lake Malawi at Manda Bay between roughly 1770 and 1780, and it was the Tumbuka themselves, not the traders, who coined Balowoka (singular Mlowoka) for these easterners who had crossed the lake, a description that became a praise name obscuring the individual traders' own names.
+They identify the most prominent of these traders as Kakalala Chisalanda Mlowoka, remembered as a light-skinned, generous man who settled around 1775 in the Nkhamanga area within the chiefdom of Mutimbula, married into the locally influential Luhanga family, and died in 1810; other Balowoka traders who settled permanently in the region alongside him are named as Katumbi, Mwamlowe, Jumbo and Kabunduli.
+It is not certain whether these traders originally intended to settle permanently, but their control of the goods, including cloth, beads, conus shells and sea salt, exchanged for ivory, animal skins and other produce gave them growing economic power.
+They formed marriage alliances with local Henga chiefs and, to secure a monopoly over local ivory trading, established their leading followers at strategic points on the routes between the elephant-rich Henga and Phoka areas and the shore of Lake Malawi.
+The Balowoka have since blended fully with the Tumbuka and are no longer distinguishable as a separate group, though clan names surviving from the original Balowoka include Gondwe; among those said in oral tradition to have crossed with Mlowoka on the same "plank" were Katumbi, Kabunduli, Mwahenga, Kyungu, Chipofya and Mwamlowe.
+Not all Tumbuka chiefdoms were affected by Balowoka settlement: large parts of the wider M'nyanjagha kingdom, particularly in its northern, southern, eastern and western reaches, were never brought under Balowoka influence, which remained concentrated in Nkhamanga, Hewe and northern Chama.